-How can you operate your Delaware LLC in the state in which are physically doing business in?
-A process called Foreign Qualification.
+How can you operate your Delaware LLC in the state (outside Delaware) in which you are physically doing business?
+The answer is a process called Foreign Qualification.

 When you file for Foreign Qualification, states typically require either a Certificate of Good Standing (GS) or a Certified Copy of the Certificate of Formation (CC) from the state of Delaware.